MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-web-application-proxy-for-a-hybrid-environment.md

 ## Step 1: Install AD FS and the Web Application Proxy feature

-For information about installing AD FS in Windows Server 2012 R2, see [Active Directory Federation Services Overview](/windows-server/identity/active-directory-federation-services).
+For info about installing AD FS in Windows Server 2012 R2, see [Active Directory Federation Services Overview](/windows-server/identity/active-directory-federation-services).

-For information about installing the Web Application Proxy feature in Windows Server 2012 R2, see [Install Server Roles and Features on a Server Core Server](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj574158(v=ws.11)).
+For info about installing the Web Application Proxy feature in Windows Server 2012 R2, see [Install Server Roles and Features on a Server Core Server](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj574158(v=ws.11)).

 ## Step 2: Configure the Web Application Proxy